How to Prepare for A Networking Event: 5 Quick Tips

 This will smooth over that initial awkward “Hello, hi – how are you – my name is…” stage.
 Connecting and having a conversation with attendees prior to the event will put you at ease and boost your confidence, so if you haven’t already, get yourself a LinkedIn account.

-Networking Tip #2: Understand what content is going to be covered and what you can get from it
+Networking Tip #2: Understand what content is covered

 The unknown is always a little uneasy.
 That’s why answering some of your own questions will reduce any built-up anxiety.